littlea1/quant_at/README.md

 [USDCAD](https://dl.dropboxusercontent.com/u/1570604/data/inputData_USDCAD_20120426.mat)

+The code will assume these files are under `[HOME]/Dropbox/Public/data` folder.

 ## Converting MAT Files to CSV

 I prefer to work with CSV files, the Pandas library makes it a breeze